 The distributor’s products come from different farms across North America; more than 10 bottlers process and package the product line.
 BlueGranite built robust reporting on top of the new ERP system to surface bottler-side business processes, inventory, financial, and sales statistics; the first step toward managing the whole supply chain end to end.
 By surfacing actionable insights, the distributor can now discover what’s being sold across North America and predict when it will need inventory.

-Data used in the report above is fictional, in order to protect the identity of the referenced companies.
+Data used in the report above is fictional, in order to protect the referenced companies.

 Product line analysts, who once had to manually collect and consolidate bottlers’ Excel reports, pulling in millions of rows of data to explore product sales, can now explore everything at once or drill into details with the click of a button.